Azurioh/BaselHack-2024-GuideMe/code/yolov5/datasets/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 6620 images.
+The dataset includes 4208 images.
-Gym-equipment are annotated in YOLO v5 PyTorch format.
+Equipment are annotated in YOLO v5 PyTorch format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
 * Resize to 640x640 (Stretch)

-No image augmentation techniques were applied.
+The following augmentation was applied to create 3 versions of each source image:
+* Equal probability of one of the following 90-degree rotations: none, clockwise, counter-clockwise, upside-down

+The following transformations were applied to the bounding boxes of each image:
+* Randomly crop between 0 and 25 percent of the bounding box